philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 # Persistent Union Find

-The union node part of the aegraph can be extracted in just an enumerating union find without the enode complication.
+I think the "union node" idea of the aegraph can be examined in the context of just a union find.
+We can throw on the extra machinery of the full egraph later.

 A union find is a forest of equivalence classes.
 Unlike a typical AST tree representation, the children point up to their parents in this tree.
 One could call this a converse tree.
-It is this way so that you can chase the pointers to the canonical root of the equivalence class.
+This is so that you can chase the pointers to the canonical root of the equivalence class.

 A basic union find looks like this: